-In the last few years state leaders and state resource management agencies have been increasingly interested in helping ensure that Colorado has an adequate water supply for our citizens and the environment.
-In 2003 the Colorado General Assembly authorized the Colorado Water Conservation Board (CWCB) to implement the Statewide Water Supply Initiative (SWSI).
+To help ensure that Colorado has an adequate water supply for our citizens and the environment the 2003 Colorado General Assembly authorized the Colorado Water Conservation Board (CWCB) to implement the Statewide Water Supply Initiative (SWSI 1).
 The SWSI implemented a collaborative approach to water resource issues by establishing SWSI roundtables.
-Membership in these roundtables represented a broad range of water user interests.
-The SWSI focused on using a common technical basis for identifying and quantifying water needs and issues (the report can be viewed at http://cwcb.state.co.us/IMWD/PhaseIReport.htm.).
-The SWSI put forth a "picture" of where Colorado may be by the year 2030 and identified a number of important issues and questions regarding how that "picture" of Colorado fits with the values, objectives, and future goals we have for our state.
-SWSI identified 10 major findings and 8 recommendations which are summarized below.
+Membership in these roundtables represents a broad range of water user interests.
+The SWSI focused on using a common technical basis for identifying and quantifying water needs and issues.
+A comprehensive update to the SWSI was performed in 2010, resulting in the SWSI 2010 report.
+Both reports can be viewed online at http://cwcb.state.co.us.
+The SWSI reports put forth a "picture" of where Colorado water supply and demand may be by the year 2030 (SWSI 1) and 2050 (SWSI 2010).
+These reports identify a number of important issues and questions regarding how that "picture" of Colorado fits with the values, objectives, and future goals we have for our state.